-\Box E allows you to assert $\mathcal A$ inside a strict subproof if you have $\Box \mathcal A$ outside the strict subproof.
-The restriction means that you can only do this in the first strict subproof, you cannot apply the \Box E rule inside a nested strict subproof.
+□E allows you to assert & inside a strict subproof if you have □ & outside the strict subproof.
+The restriction means that you can only do this in the first strict subproof, you cannot apply the □E rule inside a nested strict subproof.

 So the following is not allowed:

-The incorrect use of $\Box E$ on line 4 violates the condition, because although line 1 lies outside the strict subproof in which line 4 falls, the strict subproof containing line 4 lies inside the strict subproof beginning on line 2 which does not contain line 1.
+The incorrect use of $\square E$ on line 4 violates the condition, because although line 1 lies outside the strict subproof in which line 4 falls, the strict subproof containing line 4 lies inside the strict subproof beginning on line 2 which does not contain line 1.